ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 ## Creating roles within Ops Manager
 {: #ops-manager-after-restore}

-When creating an Ops Manager user, you have the option of creating two roles: group_data_access_admin and group_read_only.
-If no role is specified, group_data_access_admin is the default user, affording you Ops Manager default access and privileges.
-The group_read_only role can view most components, including activity, operational data, Ops Manager users, and Ops Manager User roles.
-This user cannot modify or delete anything. group_read_only users also do not have access to view data in the Ops Manager UI.
+When creating an Ops Manager user, you have the option of creating two roles: `group_data_access_admin` and `group_read_only`.
+If no role is specified, `group_data_access_admin` is the default user, affording you Ops Manager default access and privileges.
+The `group_read_only role` can view most components, including activity, operational data, Ops Manager users, and Ops Manager User roles.
+This user cannot modify or delete anything. `group_read_only` users also do not have access to view data in the Ops Manager UI.

-To create these roles, input the respective parameter within the [user_type](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#createdatabaseuser) API.
+To create these roles, input the respective parameter within the [`user_type`](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#createdatabaseuser) API.